Congress Socialist Party: History

 During the summer of 1938 a meeting took place between the Marxist sector of the Anushilan movement and the CSP.
-Present in the meeting were Jai Prakash Narayan (leader of CSP), Jogesh Chandra Chatterji, Tridib Kumar Chaudhuri and Keshav Prasad Sharma.
+Present in the meeting were Jayaprakash Narayan (leader of CSP), Jogesh Chandra Chatterji, Tridib Kumar Chaudhuri and Keshav Prasad Sharma.
 The Anushilan marxists then held talks with Acharya Narendra Deva, a former Anushilan militant.
 The Anushilan marxists decided to join CSP, but keeping a separate identity within the party.
 With them came the Anushilan Samiti, not only the Marxist sector.
 The non-Marxists (who constituted about a half of the membership of the Samiti), although not ideologically attracted to the CSP, felt loyalty towards the Marxist sector.
 Moreover, around 25% of the membership of the Hindustan Socialist Republican Association joined the CSP.
 This group was led by Jogesh Chandra Chatterji.
 The Anushilan marxists were however soon to be disappointed by developments inside the CSP.
 The party, at that the time Anushilan marxists had joined it, was not a homogeneous entity.
-There was the Marxist trend led by J.P.
-Narayan and Narendra Deva, the Fabian socialist trend led by Minoo Masani and Asoka Mehta and a Gandhian socialist trend led by Ram Manohar Lohia, and Achyut Patwardan.
+There was the Marxist trend led by Narayan and Deva, the Fabian socialist trend led by Minoo Masani and Asoka Mehta and a Gandhian socialist trend led by Ram Manohar Lohia, and Achyut Patwardan.
 To the Anushilan marxists differences emerged between the ideological stands of the party and its politics in practice.
 These differences surfaced at the 1939 annual session of the Indian National Congress at Tripuri.
 At Tripuri, in the eyes of the Anushlian marxists, the CSP had failed to consistently defend Subhas Chandra Bose.
 Jogesh Chandra Chatterji renounced his CSP membership in protest against the action by the party leadership.

 Soon after the Tripuri session, Bose resigned as Congress president and formed the Forward Bloc.
 The Forward Bloc was intended to function as a unifying force for all leftwing elements.
 The Forward Bloc held its first conference on 22–23 June 1939, and at the same time a Left Consolidation Committee consisting of the Forward Bloc, CPI, CSP, the Kisan Sabha, League of Radical Congressmen, Labour Party and the Anushilan marxists.
 At this moment, in October 1939, J.P.
 Narayan tried to stretch out an olive branch to the Anushilan marxists.
 He proposed the formation of a 'War Council' consisting of himself, Pratul Ganguly, Jogesh Chandra Chatterjee and Acharya Narendra Deva.
 But few days later, at a session of the All India Congress Committee, J.P.
 Narayan and the other CSP leaders pledged not to start any other movements parallel to those initiated by Gandhi.
 The Left Consolidation Committee soon fell into pieces, as the CPI, the CSP and the Royists deserted it.
 The Anushlian marxists left the CSP soon thereafter, forming the Revolutionary Socialist Party.

 Narayan organized the CSP relief work in Kutch in 1939.